BZemba87/guessing-game/README.md

 ## User Stories
 - As a user, I want to play a game that is straightforward and immediately easy to understand
 - As a user, I want to be able to select the difficulty level of the game
-- As a user, I want to be alerted to an invalid input and given the chance to re-enter data
+- As a user, I want to be alerted to invalid input and given the chance to re-enter data
 - As a user, I want feedback and hints on my progression
 - As a user, I want feedback on whether I have won or lost
 - As a user, I want the option to play again